 AIA Georgia, Peoples’ Choice Award, 2018

-Phase two is slated to begin in 2022 with plans to build out the six remaining floors over a six-year period, adding 84 critical care beds and 192 acute care beds.
+Phase two is slated to begin in 2022 with plans to build out the six remaining floors over a six-year period, adding an additional 84 critical care beds and 192 acute care beds.